voidauth/voidauth/README.md

 </p>

 ## What is VoidAuth
-VoidAuth is an open-source authentication platform designed to simplify user management and securing access.
+VoidAuth is an open-source authentication platform designed to simplify user management and securing access to your self-hosted applications and resources.

 Key Features: